Recent Cannabis Legislation

 Missouri's cannabis laws are constitutionally protected through Amendment 3, meaning the legislature cannot repeal recreational cannabis.
 But lawmakers can still pass bills that affect adjacent areas — hemp regulation, public consumption penalties, medical access on college campuses, and criminal justice reforms.
 Several significant pieces of legislation are active or recently resolved.

-The most contentious cannabis-related fight in Missouri does not involve marijuana at all — it involves hemp-derived THC products (Delta-8, Delta-9 edibles, THC-O, etc.) that compete with the regulated cannabis market.
-Multiple bills and enforcement actions are in play:
+The most contentious cannabis-related fight in Missouri did not involve marijuana at all — it involved hemp-derived THC products (Delta-8, Delta-9 edibles, THC-O, etc.) that competed with the regulated cannabis market.
+After more than two years of cease-and-desist actions and stalled legislation, Gov. Mike Kehoe signed the intoxicating-hemp ban into law on April 23, 2026.

 SB 1187: Re-Criminalize Public Consumption